Graham-M/aws-config-developer-guide/doc_source/iam-user-no-policies-check.md

 # iam\-user\-no\-policies\-check<a name="iam-user-no-policies-check"></a>

 Checks that none of your IAM users have policies attached\.
-IAM users must inherit permissions from IAM groups or roles\.
+IAM users must inherit permissions from IAM groups\.

 **Identifier:** IAM\_USER\_NO\_POLICIES\_CHECK